aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/format-and-modify-named-ranges/_index.md

             // Create a styleflag object.
             const flag = new AsposeCells.StyleFlag();

-            // Apply the cellshading.
+            // Apply the cell shading.
             flag.cellShading = true;

             // Creates an array list.
             let al = [];

-            // Get the array list collection apply the union operation. al = ranges[0].unionRanges([ranges[1]]);
+            // Get the array list collection and apply the union operation. al = ranges[0].unionRanges([ranges[1]]);

             // Define a range object.